-The tenth YRDFA teleconference occurred on August 3.
-Participation on the call was much lower than previous weeks.
+The eleventh YRDFA teleconference occurred on August 10.
 There were continued questions and discussion about salmon bycatch in the Bering Sea fisheries, need to support communities in finding alternative food sources, emergency aid and solutions to address food security issues.
+Communities wanted to thank the Bristol Bay fisherman, processors and organizations that helped distribute non-Yukon salmon to their residents.
 Call in to the YRDFA weekly teleconferences each Tuesday at 1:00 pm at the following number: 1-800-315-6338, Passcode: 98566#.